dannuzak/08w-Technigo-portfolio/README.md

 - I tested my website in Chrome, Safari and Edge.

-- The va validators that I used were Wave and validator.w3.org
+- The validators that I used were Wave and validator.w3.org and aslo web.dev that uses Lighthouse.
+My website scored 85 for Accesibility, 80 for Best Practices and 92 for SEO.
+I would appreciate feedback to improve my score for Accesibility and Best practices.

+- The HTML code makes sense even without the styling.

-- I tested my page with Voice Over off from Mac.
+- I tested my page with Voice Over off from Mac and it is also accesible with the keyboard.

 This is still a work in progress and there are improvements to be done.
 I will keep making improvements and adding my projects continuisly.